 Handmade in London, and further refined at Orro Bikes HQ in the heart of Sussex, Fox Wilson develops innovative sports clothing tailored for modern urban cyclists.
 The garments have a quintessential British quality and design, powered by technology and sustainable materials, but are also unique in their effortless combination of style and comfort, on or off the saddle.

-Performance tailoring is Fox Wilson’s speciality, so during our first audit we focused on how their website could be tailored to their target audiences.
-We set about creating a series of concepts which, using feedback from our initial survey of Fox Wilson (as well as our own expertise) illustrated several options for a content rich, easy to use eCommerce website.
+Performance tailoring is Fox Wilson’s speciality, so during our first audit, we focused on how their website could be tailored to their target audiences.
+We set about creating a series of concepts which, using feedback from our initial survey of Fox Wilson (as well as our expertise) illustrated several options for a content-rich, easy to use eCommerce website.

-Part of the design challenge would be properly representing the benefits of Fox Wilson’s products using primarily visual means.
-The client has a very strong brand, and we wanted to use this to our advantage and let their ethos speak for itself.
+Part of the design challenge would be adequately representing the benefits of Fox Wilson’s products using primarily visual means.
+The client has a reliable brand, and we wanted to use this to our advantage and let their ethos speak for itself.

 Our initial framework for the website outlined the typical user journey for the desired converting consumer.
-This was based on analytics of similar destination paths, as well as our own experiences of designing effective eCommerce websites.
-For the style of the site, we took inspiration from our previous web app design projects by using large clickable areas to showcase images, products, and offers easily, whilst also ensure browsing would be fully responsive across mobile, desktop, and tablet.
+This was based on the analytics of similar destination paths, as well as our own experiences of designing effective e-commerce websites.
+For the style of the site, we took inspiration from our previous web app design projects by using large clickable areas to showcase images, products, and offers easy, while also ensure browsing would be fully responsive across mobile, desktop, and tablet.

-Alongside our solid Drupal Commerce framework, further custom API integrations helped make the site as effective and user friendly as possible.
+Alongside our robust Drupal Commerce framework, further custom API integrations helped make the site as useful and user-friendly as possible.
 Our custom checkout process automatically sent follow up emails to users who abandoned their carts, encouraging conversions via exclusive offers and friendly interactions.
-Alongside this, we included a social feed integration via Juicer, bringing more engaging visual content to the website whilst also encouraging customers to explore Fox Wilson’s social channels.
+Alongside this, we included a social feed integration via Juicer, bringing more engaging visual content to the website while also encouraging customers to explore Fox Wilson’s social channels.